aovabo/aovabo/README.md

 **Short Description**
 Hello, my name is Alexander and I am a security researcher and developer.
 I love finding security vulnerabilities and developing exploits, as well as fixing functional bugs.
 I am very fascinated by security, privacy, and aerospace engineering, and have experience with data protection laws and regulations such as the GDPR and CCPA.
 Recently, I have been learning solidity and rust programming language to transition to web 3.0 security.
 If you are interested in talking about blockchain technology or web 3.0 security please send me a note.

-**CTFs**
+**Capture the Flag Competition (CTFs)**
-I enjoy participating in Capture the Flag competitions.
-I spend my time these days hunting for bugs in blockchain projects listed on [Immunefi](https://immunefi.com/explore/).
+I am a professional bug hunter and I enjoy participating in Capture the Flag competitions.
+These days, I spend my time hunting for bugs in blockchain projects listed on [Immunefi](https://immunefi.com/).
 I have competed in WiCys and Google SANS Cyberstart competitions, Lockheed Martin Cyber Grand Challenge 2020, PNSQC 2020 Cyber Range, DTCC CTF (in collaboration with NYU CSAW'20), Hack-A-Sat 1 & 2 qualification round, and the National Cyber League 2020 Fall Season.

 **Secure Coding**
-I took part in the 2020 and 2021 Hacker Halted Secure Coding Tournament.
+I had the pleasure of participating in the Hacker Halted Secure Coding Tournament and CTF in 2020 and 2021.
+The competition was a lot of fun, and it was great to see how well I matched up against other security professionals.
+I learned a lot during the tournament, and it was a great opportunity to improve my skills.
+I would recommend anyone who is interested in cybersecurity to take part in this competition.

 **Conferences**
-I went to the USENIX Security '20 and '21 conference as well as the 17th Annual CSAW'20 Cybersecurity Conference and Games.
+I had the opportunity to attend both the 20th and 21st USENIX Security Conferences as well as the 17th Annual CSAW Cybersecurity Conference and Games.
+The presentations were extremely informative and provided insights into some of the latest cybersecurity threats and defenses.
+It was also great to see so many talented students participating in the CSAW Games competition.
+Overall, it was an excellent experience that I would highly recommend to anyone interested in computer security.

 <img align="" height='130px' src="https://github-readme-stats.vercel.app/api?username=aovabo&hide_title=true&show_icons=true&include_all_commits=true&line_height=21&bg_color=0,EC6C6C,FFD479,FFFC79,73FA79&theme=graywhite" /><img align="" height='130px' src="https://github-readme-stats.vercel.app/api/top-langs/?username=aovabo&hide_title=true&layout=compact&bg_color=0,73FA79,73FDFF,7A81FF&theme=graywhite" />